ivadomed/model_seg_sci/dataset-conversion/README.md

 The data used for training the model are hosted on a private repository according to the [BIDS](https://bids.neuroimaging.io) standard.
 They are gathered from three different sites as shown below (in brackets: the name of the dataset at NeuroPoly's internal server):

 - University of Zurich (`sci-zurich`) 🇨🇭
-  - Contrasts available: Sagittal T1w, Sagittal T2w, Axial T2w
+  - Non-traumatic SCI
+    - Lesion etiology: Degenerative Cervical Myelopathy (DCM)
-  - Contrasts used for training: Sagittal T2w
+    - Contrasts used for training: Axial T2w
-  - Manual segmentations for both spinal cord (SC) and lesion only available for Sagittal T2w
+    - Manual segmentations lesions only available for Axial T2w
-  - Mix of single and multiple (up to 3) sessions
+      - SC segmentations generated with `sct_deepseg_sc` and manually corrected
+    - Single session
-  - Number of subjects: 97
+    - Number of subjects: 57
-  - Lesion etiology: Mix of traumatic and ischemic lesions
-  - Surgery: Mix of operated and non-operated subjects
+      - 14 (`dcm-zurich-lesions`)
+      - 43 (`dcm-zurich-lesions-20231115`)
 - University of Colorado Anschutz Medical Campus (`sci-colorado`) 🇺🇸
   - Contrasts available: Axial T1w, Axial T2w
   - Contrasts used for training: Axial T2w